OCA/web/web_pwa_cache/README.rst

 - Client QWeb -> Gets indepent client views (used by widgets)
 - function -> Cache function calls
 - Onchange -> Cache onchange calls
-- Onchange with formula -> Cache onchange calls using formulas
+- Onchange with formula -> Cache onchange calls using formulas (async)
+- Default with formula -> Cache default values using formulas
 - Post -> Cache indepent POST requests (used by widgets)
 - Get -> Cache indepent GET requests

+** THIS SECTION NEEDS MORE INFORMATION **

 How Works
 ~~~~~~~~~